aphoenix/split-testing/README.md

 A plugin for A/B split-testing HTML/CSS/DOM elements with javascript.
 Wordpress, JQuery, and Google Analytics are required.

 - Test changes to your site with Javascript
-- Run up to 5 tests simultaneously (per vistor session)
+- Run up to 5 tests simultaneously (per visitor session)
 - Unlimited versions per test
 - Test info is saved in cookies so returning visitors see the same version of your site
-- Test data is sent to your google analytics account as custom varaiables
+- Test data is sent to your google analytics account as custom variables
 - No AJAX.
 Test info and javascript code are served from static `ab.js` file
 - Test info/data is saved in the wordpress table `wp_options`